History Of The Food Service Industry

 Food service in medieval Europe was heavily influenced by the Catholic Church.
 Religious holidays and ceremonies were a big part of the food service industry, and the Church played a large role in regulating what people ate.

-There were also a number of guilds that controlled the food service industry, and these guilds regulated everything from who could provide food services to what could be served.
+Several guilds controlled the food service industry, and these guilds regulated everything from who could provide food services to what could be served.

 French Revolution